-Centro Studi e Documentazione della Cultura Armena (CSDCA) presents Angels Listening by artist Rachel Lee Hovnanian as a Collateral Event of the 59th International Art Exhibition - La Biennale di Venezia.
+Artist Rachel Lee Hovnanian presents her most intimate exhibition Angels Listening as a Collateral Event of the 59th International Art Exhibition - La Biennale di Venezia.

-Conceived as a performative and sculptural exhibition, Angels Listening invites viewers to look within and identify thoughts they have been unable to share openly before.
+Conceived as a performative and sculptural installation, Angels Listening invites viewers to look within and identify thoughts they have been unable to share openly before.

-Rachel Lee Hovnanian, Angels Listening, 2022.
+Detail of a message written by a visitor - Rachel Lee Hovnanian, Angels Listening, 2022.
 Performance, mixed media.
-Photo © Giovanni Ricci-Novara
+Courtesy of the artist

 Venice, 2022, Italy - Centro Studi e Documentazione della Cultura Armena (CSDCA), Venice, presents Angels Listening, an immersive and intimate installation by artist Rachel Lee Hovnanian.
 Curated by Annalisa Bugliani, the exhibition is a Collateral Event within the context of the Biennale Arte 2022 and is being presented at the Biblioteca Zenobiana del Temanza and in its gardens in Dorsoduro, an historic 18th-century Venetian building that has served as the headquarters of CSDCA since 1991.
-Angels Listening will be on view from 23 April - 27 November 2022.

-Angels Listening is conceived as a meditative space to reflect on pressing issues related to identity, knowledge, time, as well as interpersonal experience and relationships.
-Featuring seven large-scale angels cast in white bronze, who have been 'silenced' as Hovnanian purposefully created the cherubic figures of this installation with two "pieces of tape" sculpted in bronze and covering their mouths, representing the suppression of truth and offering a reflection on the role of art in this unprecedented historical and social conjuncture.
-The angels have been artfully staged around a silver confessional box entitled La Scatola Catartica (The Cathartic Box), and the artist invites viewers to write on a ribbon their innermost thoughts, whether repressed due to fear of judgement or sheer inability to speak them.
-In a performative act of emotional relief through catharsis, the visitor will then place the ribbons into the box while ringing an awakening bell that symbolizes the role of the angels as mute listeners.
-At the end of each day, the messages will be taken out of the box and compiled as a collective stream-of-consciousness on prayer-like mats dispersed throughout the exhibition space's garden, stimulating the audience's personal interpretation.
+On view through November 2022, Angels Listening is conceived as a meditative space to reflect on pressing issues related to identity, knowledge, time, as well as interpersonal experience and relationships.
+The installation features seven large-scale angels cast in white bronze and artfully staged in front of a silver confessional box entitled La Scatola Catartica (The Cathartic Box).
+The artist has purposely covered each angel's mouth with two bronze "pieces of tape," making their silence a permanent status-quo and inviting the viewer to explore their own relationship with repressed truth, censorship, and inability to speak up.
+In a performative act of emotional relief through catharsis, the artist offers the viewer the possibility to write on a ribbon their innermost thoughts and then place them into a box while ringing an awakening bell that symbolizes the role of the angels as mute listeners.
+At the end of each day, the messages will be taken out of the box and compiled as a collective stream-of-consciousness on prayer-like mats dispersed throughout the gardens, stimulating the audience's personal interpretation.